Rookout/docs/docs/node-setup.md

  }
 ```

-## Source Commit Detection

-The NodeJS SDK supports detecting the existing source code commit in the following methods, in descending order of priority:
-1. If the environment variable “ROOKOUT_COMMIT” exists, use it.
-2. If the environment variable “ROOKOUT_GIT” exists, search for the configuration of the “.git” folder and use its head.
-3. If the main application is running from within a Git repository, use its head.

 ## Supported Versions

 Rookout supports the latest NodeJS and all releases that are under maintenance (LTS).
 Support for older versions is limited.